Gasket: Properties

 One of the more desirable properties of an effective gasket in industrial applications for compressed fiber gasket material is the ability to withstand high compressive loads.
 Most industrial gasket applications involve bolts exerting compression well into the 14 MPa (2000 psi) range or higher.
 Generally speaking, there are several truisms that allow for better gasket performance.
 One of the more tried and tested is: "The more compressive load exerted on the gasket, the longer it will last".

 There are several ways to measure a gasket material's ability to withstand compressive loading.
 The "hot compression test" is probably the most accepted of these tests.
 Most manufacturers of gasket materials will provide or publish the results of these tests.

-Gasket design
+Types

 Gaskets come in many different designs based on industrial usage, budget, chemical contact and physical parameters:

 Sheet gaskets

 Gaskets can be produced by punching the required shape out of a sheet of flat, thin material, resulting in a sheet gaskets.
 Sheet gasket are fast and cheap to produce, and can be produced from a variety of materials, among them fibrous materials and matted graphite (and in the past - compressed asbestos).
 These gaskets can fill various different chemical requirements based on the inertness of the material used.
 Non-asbestos gasket sheet is durable, of multiple materials, and thick in nature.
 Material examples are mineral, carbon or synthetic rubbers such as EPDM, Nitrile, Neoprene, Natural, SBR Insertion - each of which have unique properties suitable for different applications.
 Applications using sheet gaskets involve acids, corrosive chemicals, steam or mild caustics.
 Flexibility and good recovery prevent breakage during installation of a sheet gasket.